Difference Between Gophers, Moles, and Voles

 Brown Grass

-Like most rodents, once voles find an available food source they will consistently revisit this area leaving a pattern of runway and tunnel systems through the grass.
+Like most rodents, once voles find an available food source, they consistently revisit this area, leaving a pattern of runway and tunnel systems through the grass.

-Damages such as turf, ornamental plants, crops and trees having gnaw marks on the leaves or stems, tree bark, and plant being uprooted.
+Damages include turf, ornamental plants, crops, and trees with gnaw marks on the leaves or stems, tree bark, and uprooted plants.

 Key Takeaways

 • Voles are the smallest when compared to a gopher and mole.
-Moles eyes and ears are hard to see and will have a long snout.
-Gophers will have large visible teeth and sandy colored fur.
+Moles's eyes and ears are hard to see and have long snouts.
+Gophers will have large visible teeth and sandy-colored fur.

-What is the Difference Between Tunnels or Mounds?
+What is the Difference Between Tunnels and Mounds?

-• Gophers will create a large mound of dirt that measures between 1 to 2 feet in diameter, and will be lateral meaning they will appear as holes in your turf.
-Moles hills will appear above the surface as round oval shaped mounds of dirt whereas gophers are kidney shaped.
-Voles will create holes that do not have dirt surrounding the entry point like most rodent holes and will also create bend the grass into the shape of tunnels.
+• Gophers will create a large mound of dirt that measures between 1 and 2 feet in diameter and is lateral, meaning it will appear as holes in your turf.
+Moles hills will appear above the surface as round, oval-shaped mounds of dirt, whereas gophers are kidney-shaped.
+Voles will create holes that do not have dirt surrounding the entry point like most rodent holes and will also bend the grass into the shape of tunnels.

 What Kind of Damage Can Gophers, Moles, and Voles Do?